BlackPythonDevs/blackpythondevs/roles/technical-manager.md

 ## Current Role Leader: Oleksis Fraga

-The Black Python Devs Technical Manager is the primary maintainer of the Black Python Devs Website.
+The Black Python Devs Technical Manager is responsible for the social online presence of the Black Python Devs.

 ## Roles and Responsibilities